 Reduced hearing / itchy ear canals and ear popping: further swelling involves the back of the throat and eustachian tube, a narrow channel that connects to the inner ear.

 Cough, wheeze and shortness of breath: the nose and sinus inflammation begins to affect the lower respiratory tract.

 Eyes redden, itch, water and swell: as pollen grains irritate the eye lining the skin underneath the lower eye lids fills with fluid making them puffy.
 In severe hay-fever, especially with children, the lining of the eye can be damaged from constant rubbing to relieve the intense itch.
 Sometimes the inner surface of the upper lids distort with what look like ‘cobble-stone’ bumps.

 Itchy mouth and throat or oral-allergy syndrome: Some hay fever sufferers experience itch and swelling along the inside of the mouth, lips and tongue when they eat certain foods, especially fruit and vegetables, during the pollen season.
 This is due to cross sensitivity of food proteins and some pollens.
 For example if you’re allergic to birch tree pollen you may also react to celery, curry spices, raw tomato, raw carrot, apples, pears, cherry, hazelnut, almond and kiwi fruit.
 If you’re allergic to grass pollen you may react to oats, rye, wheat, kiwi fruit and raw tomato.
 Ragweed pollen allergy may trigger symptoms when eating banana, cucumber, melon, zucchini/courgette, sunflower seeds, chamomile tea or Echinacea.

 If even 50% of these symptoms occur hay-fever sufferers can feel exhausted and drained.

-Allergy triggering plants/trees in Europe are divided into five areas:
+Allergy triggering plants and trees can be divided into five European areas: